DCC-EX/dcc-ex.github.io/docs/reference/software/command-summary-consolidated.rst

   *Notes:*

     This will display the number of available cab slots.
-This will typically be **<# 20>**, **<# 30>**, or **<# 50>** depending on how much memory your EX‑CommandStation has available.  |BR| This is a design limit based on the memory limitations of the particular hardware and a compromise with other features that require memory such as WiFI.
+This will typically be **<# 20>**, **<# 30>**, or **<# 50>** depending on how much memory your |EX-CS| has available.

+    This is a design limit based on the memory limitations of the particular hardware and a compromise with other features that require memory such as WiFI.
 If you need more slots and are comfortable with code changes you can adjust this by changing MAX_LOCOS in "DCC.h", knowing that each new slot will take approximately 8 bytes of memory.
 The **<D RAM>** command will display the amount of free memory.
 If you fill the available slots, the "Forget Locos" command (**<- [CAB]>**) will free up unused locos.
 Currently there is no automatic purging of unused locos.

 ----